Greek salad: a healthy and easy salad, perfect for summer!

 As stated above, the traditional dressing for Greek salad is very simple.
 I’m using a more “Americanized” type of dressing, while still keeping it simple.

 The dressing is similar to what was used in my Mediterranean Chopped Salad.
-And, actually, one might consider this Greek Salad a stripped-down version of that one.
+And, actually, one might consider this Mediterranean Cucumber Salad a stripped-down version of that one.
 Remove the chickpeas and lettuce and it’s close.